Municipality of the District of East Hants

 East Hants, officially named the Municipality of the District of East Hants, is a district municipality in Hants County, Nova Scotia, Canada.
 Statistics Canada classifies the district municipality as a municipal district.

 With its administrative seat in Elmsdale, the district municipality occupies the eastern half of Hants County from the Minas Basin to the boundary with Halifax County, sharing this boundary with the West Hants Regional Municipality.
 It was made in 1861 from the former townships of Uniacke, Rawdon, Douglas, Walton, Shubenacadie and Maitland.
 Its most settled area is in the Shubenacadie Valley.

+History

+The Municipality of East Hants was established in 1861 via the division of Hants County into two districts.